Engineering IC interview prep.

 Behavioural questions to expect

-- How would you describe the firm's engineering organisation + tech stack in your own words?
+How would you describe this firm's engineering organisation + tech stack in your own words?

-- How does engineering actually drive value at a games studio like the firm?
+How does engineering actually drive value at a games studio like this firm?

 Technical concepts to master